Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Methodology

 Note that we use the same notation as in \cite{Krohn:2009zg}, where $R^2$ is included in the definition of $d_{Bi}$.
-(An alternative convention is to embed $R^2$ into the definition of $d_{ij}$ such that $d_{ij} = \min(p_{Ti}^n,p_{Tj}^n)\frac{\Delta R^2_{ij}}{R^2}$, leaving $d_{Bi} = p^n_{Ti}$, like in \cite{Cacciari:2011ma}.)
-For a set of particles, all possible $d_{ij}$'s and $d_{Bi}$'s are calculated and the minimum is taken.
-If the minimum is a $d_{ij}$, objects $i$ and $j$ are combined and the process is repeated.
+(An alternative convention is to embed $R^2$ into the definition of $d_{ij}$ such that $d_{ij} = \min(p_{Ti}^{2n},p_{Tj}^{2n})\frac{\Delta R^2_{ij}}{R^2}$, leaving $d_{Bi} = p^{2n}_{Ti}$, like in \cite{Cacciari:2011ma}.)
+For a set of {pseudojets}, all possible $d_{ij}$'s and $d_{Bi}$'s are calculated and the minimum is taken.
+If the minimum is a $d_{ij}$, {pseudojets} $i$ and $j$ are combined and the process is repeated.
 If, instead, a $d_{Bi}$ is the minimum, then $i$ is declared a jet and removed form the sample.
 This procedure is then repeated until all objects are classified into jets.

 In $d_{Bi}$, $R$ is a fixed input variable which dictates the size of the jet and acts as the cut-off for any particle pairing.
-If we consider some pair of particles $i$ and $j$, with $i$ having lower $p_T$ (and hence being selected in $d_{ij}$), we can write (for $n\ge0$)
+If we consider some pair of {pseudojets} $i$ and $j$, with $i$ having lower $p_T$ (and hence being selected in $d_{ij}$), we can write (for $n\ge0$)

 Since we require the ratio $\frac{\Delta R^2_{ij}}{R^2}<1$ to avoid declaring $i$ a jet over merging $i$ with $j$, we can see that $R$ acts as an effective cut off for the maximum separation of two pseudojets to be combined and, hence, it is proportional to the final jet size.
-From this general formulation, the main two jet clustering algorithms currently in use at the LHC are the Cambridge-Aachen (CA) \cite{Wobisch:1998wt,Dokshitzer:1997in} one and the anti-$k_T$\cite{Cacciari:2008gp} one, which use the above expressions with $n=0$ and $-2$, respectively \cite{Salam:2009jx}.
+From this general formulation, the main two jet clustering algorithms currently in use at the LHC are Cambridge-Aachen (CA) \cite{Wobisch:1998wt,Dokshitzer:1997in} ($n=0$) and anti-$k_T$\cite{Cacciari:2008gp,Salam:2009jx} ($n=-1$).